Levent0z/docsify/interviewing/Data Structures and Algorithm Analysis/9_3-shortest-path-algorithms.md

 ## For a directed, weighted, connected graph

-Use `Dijsktra's Algorithm`.
+Use `Dijkstra's Algorithm`.
 It's a `greedy` algorithm that takes the shortest path from available options at that iteration.

 In each iteration, pick the closest new vertex seen to be the next current vertex.